Titan only reached the depth of Titanic on 13 out of 90 dives - Breaking Latest News

 Rob McCallum, who has been an advisor to OceanGate since 2009, raised security concerns with CEO Stockton Rush in 2018.

-McCallum told Business Insider that the company’s technical approach was “ad hoc” and “ultimately inappropriate,” but the red flags he raised in emails to Rush viewed by Insider were dismissed.
+McCallum told Business Insider that the company’s technical approach was “ad hoc” and “ultimately inappropriate,” but the warnings he made in the emails to Rush viewed by Insider were dismissed.

 One of the submarine expert’s biggest concerns was that the submarine had not been certified or approved by any regulatory body, according to the waiver.